joshuahysong/TICompanion/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-To build the web app from source, run `ng build -prod --base-href="/TICompanion/"`.
+To build the web app from source, run `ng build --prod --base-href="/TICompanion/"`.
 The build artifacts will be stored in the `dist/` directory.
 Change the `--base-href` target to match your deployment environment.

 ## Contribute